ANALYSIS-Wall St outlook darkens as grim inflation report tees up more Fed hawkishness

 "The key question is at what point does the Fed build enough confidence that they've done enough.
 It’s clear that we’re not near that point now," said Ed Al-Hussainy, senior global rates strategist at Columbia Threadneedle.
 "On the risk asset side I think there's more damage to be done."

-(Reporting by Lewis Krauskopf and David Randall, additional reporting by Sinéad Carew, Ann Saphir and Gertrude Chavez-Dreyfuss, editing by Deepa Babington)
+(Reporting by Lewis Krauskopf and David Randall, additional reporting by Sinéad Carew, Ann Saphir, Gertrude Chavez-Dreyfuss and Herbert Lash, editing by Deepa Babington and Ira Iosebashvili)

 ((lewis.krauskopf@thomsonreuters.com; 646-223-6082; Reuters Messaging: lewis.krauskopf.thomsonreuters.com@reuters.net, Twitter: @LKrauskopf))